UMBC vs. Howard odds, prediction, time: 2026 First Four picks from proven model

 The UMBC Retrievers battle the Howard Bison in a 2026 First Four matchup on Tuesday night.
 The winner will be the 16th seed and will face the top-seeded Michigan Wolverines on Thursday in the first round.
 UMBC won the American East title over the University of Vermont by a score of 74-59, while Howard won the MEAC tournament 70-63 over the North Carolina Central Eagles.
 The Retrievers (24 - 8), who finished in first place in the American East, have won twelve straight games.
 The Bison (23-10), who finished in first place in the MEAC, have won eight straight games.

 Tipoff from UD Arena in Dayton, Ohio, is set for 6:40 p.m.
 ET.
-Howards has the all-time series lead, 5-2.
-The Retrievers and Bison met last season, with the Retrievers winning 95-77.
-UMBC is a 1.5-point favorite in the latest UMBC vs Howard odds from DraftKings Sportsbook, while the over/under for total points scored is 140.5.
+UMBC is a 1.5-point favorite in the latest UMBC vs Howard odds from DraftKings Sportsbook, while the over/under for total points scored is 141.5.
 Before making any Howard vs. UMBC picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every college basketball game 10,000 times.
 It entered the tournament on a sizzling 11-1 run on its top-rated over/under college basketball picks dating back to last season, and is on a 28-22 run on top-rated CBB side picks.
 Anyone following its advice at sportsbooks and on betting apps could have seen strong returns.